By Rick Hinton

-Paranormal groups entering into the ghost hunting arena have challenges ahead.
+Paranormal groups who are entering into the ghost hunting arena have challenges ahead.
 It becomes a series of trial and error, checks and balances.
-Techniques can often be amateurish.
-The worst case scenario is the tendency to support a preconceived belief in ghosts, rather than striving to discover verifiable evidence while hosting a critical eye.
-Eventually these groups will purchase lots of equipment to aid them in their investigation of the unknown.
+Initially, techniques are often amateurish.
+That’s to be expected.
+The worst case scenario is embracing a preconceived belief about a particular location and its ghosts, rather than striving to obtain verifiable evidence while keeping a critical mind.
+Eventually it will happen.
+New groups will purchase lots of costly equipment with all the bells and whistles to aid them in their investigation of the unknown.
 Is it worth it?

-Photograph and filming can be manipulated to portray something not there.
-Or,the investigator can themselves be manipulated unintentionally by interpreting ‘something’ resulting from equipment flaws or the environment.
-Audio recordings – Electronic Voice Phenomena – can have natural explanations: the rustling of clothing, whispers, the clearing of throats, traffic or other investigators stumbling about in the dark.
-They can also be affected by stray radio frequencies, or magnetic or digital interference.
+Photographs and video can be manipulated to portray something not there.
+It happens.
+Or,the investigator can themselves be manipulated unintentionally by interpreting “something” from equipment flaws or the environment.
+Audio recordings – Electronic Voice Phenomena – can have natural explanations: the rustling of clothing, whispers between team members, the passing of gas or clearing of throats, traffic outside, or even other investigators stumbling about in the dark.
+Equipment also falls prey to stray radio frequencies and magnetic or digital interference.

-What continues to nag me after all these years is, if ghosts actually exist and are detected or recorded using this vast array of equipment, shouldn’t we have more evidence or revelation about the existence of those departed?
-Evidence that would hit the scientific journals, and not just the National Enquirer?
-We still do not… only theories.
-Theories are based on assumptions, and there are a boatload of assumptions out there in paranormal land!
+Yet, there is still one burning question for me after all these years: if ghosts actually exist, and are recorded using this vast array of equipment, shouldn’t we have more concrete evidence and revelation about the existence of departed souls other than a ‘weird’ video or audio that pops up occasionally?
+Evidence that would hit the scientific journals and think tanks rather the National Enquirer and the television show “Ghosts Caught on Camera?”
+We still do not: only theories.
+Theories are based on assumptions, and there are a truckload of assumptions out there in paranormal land!

-I have been a paranormal investigator for many years, yet I sit on the fence with a leg on each side of the debate.
-On any particular day, it depends how I’m feeling.
-As my friend and writer Alan Hunter states, “I am para-normally challenged.”
-I am also, and these are challenging days!
-What do I believe?
+I was a paranormal investigator for many years but now sit on the fence, with legs dangling on each side of the debate.
+On any particular day, it depends on how I am feeling about the subject.
+As my friend and writer, Alan Hunter, has always stated, “I am para-normally challenged.”
+I have become that way too, Alan, and with COVID and an altered lifestyle, these are challenging days!
+I only have time for so many challenges!

 Be safe out there!